About MMS messages

-MMS, also known as Multimedia Message Service, is used to send messages containing multimedia assets (jpg, gif, png) to mobile phones.
+MMS, also known as Multimedia Message Service, is used to send messages containing multimedia assets (JPG, GIF, PNG) to mobile phones.

-Get to Know MMS
+Get to know MMS

 For MMS, the message limit is 5MB (this includes the multimedia asset and the message body size).
 To be on the safer side, Braze recommends not exceeding 4MB for your multimedia asset while also including a message body.

-- Inbound MMS: Braze does not support incoming MMS responses at this time
+Braze does not support incoming MMS responses.

 Braze accepts JPG, GIF, PNG, and VCF files and allows you to attach a single multimedia asset to your MMS message.
 Future iterations of MMS at Braze will allow customers to attach up to 10 different assets as well as support a wider range of file types.